guptam/kylo-docs-test/FeedLineage.rst

 ----------------

 A datasource is made unique by using its 'identityString' and its 'datasourceType'.
 The predefined types shipping with Kylo are:

-"HiveDatasource","JMSDatasource","KafkaDatasource","DirectoryDatasource","HDFSDatasource","S3Datasource","FTPDatasource","HBaseDatasource","HTTPDatasource", and "DatabaseDatasource".
+  - "HiveDatasource"
+  - "JMSDatasource"
+  - "KafkaDatasource"
+  - "DirectoryDatasource"
+  - "HDFSDatasource"
+  - "S3Datasource"
+  - "FTPDatasource"
+  - "HBaseDatasource"
+  - "HTTPDatasource"
+  - "DatabaseDatasource"

 Refer to the datasource-definitions.json file for more details

 Registering Datasources with a Template
 =======================================